The Gran Varones is a legacy project that uses stories for Latino & Afro-Latino Gay and Queer* men

 Philadelphia and I was lucky to be able to have scholarships rolled

 over.
 So now I am continuing my studies in Philadelphia.
-Now a

 year and half later, we are living together living in our apartment in